YanKlInnomme/FoundryVTT-monsterhearts/README.md

 This module is an adaptation of the Monsterhearts role-playing game for Foundry VTT.
 It works in pair with the Powered by the Apocalypse system by Asacolips.

 If you enjoy the module and have the means to do so, you can support me by buying me a coffee on Buy Me a Coffee (https://www.buymeacoffee.com/yank).
-Your gesture would be greatly appreciated and would help support ongoing development.
+Your gesture will be greatly appreciated and will help support ongoing development.
 In any case, I wish you a rewarding and entertaining experience.
 Feel free to contact me to share your feedback or report any issues.

 ## Prerequisites